inr-kit/numjuggler/docs/index.md

 Only a subset of execution modes were tested on the C-lite and C-model input files.
 Current implementation is rather ineffective: complete renumbering of cells and surfaces in C-lite takes 5 -- 10 min.

+## Roadmap

+* Organize automatic check of each new version:

+    * Write set of input files to be processed with different modes together with correspondent resulting files
+    * Connect to Travis CI (or similar) to perform automatic tests after each new commit to the master branch
+    * Add icons passed/failed to documentation and the repo's README
+    * Optional: formulate rules how to add new examples/test input files.

+* Clear interface to the interactive help (the ``--help`` command line argument with options) that takes information from docs folder, i.e. originates from the same source as the online web documentation.